Main Menu – please use the tabs above.

-Our web site is dedicated to sharing information to improve the activity of tree cropping in New Zealand, primarily for those who have joined our association for sharing but also to invite others to ethically share our interests.
+This web site is primarily for those who have joined our association for learning, and also to invite others to ethically share our interests.

-Traditionally, NZ tree crops activity has been organised into regional Branches to facilitate local events.
+Traditionally, NZ tree crops activity has been organised into regional Branches to facilitate our popular local events.

 This on-line log book aims to support the Branch structure, publicising upcoming branch events.